 If your answer is yes, please take the survey.

-Petition delivered to Parliament in Ottawa
+Petition was delivered to Parliament in Ottawa

 On October 29, 2018, Women Refugees Advocacy Project members with Yazidi women from BC and Ontario delivered the Yazidi trauma care petition to Jenny Kwan, MP, at the Canadian Parliament in Ottawa.

 Ms. Kwan held a press conference in the Canadian Parliamentary Press Gallery where many of us spoke.
 Later that same day, Jenny Kwan stood up in the House of Commons and gave a passionate speech on the importance of trauma care for the survivors of ISIS genocide and torture, and tabled the petition.
 There was clapping in the House and we waved from the Gallery and held our hands over hearts in response.

 Thank you to all the people who signed the petition!

 In August 2014, ISIS extremists began a campaign of genocide against the Yazidi religious minority in Northern Iraq.
 ISIS/Daesh murdered Yazidi men and captured over 6,800 Yazidi women and young girls to systematically enslave, serial and gang rape and, in many cases, murder.